PowerMeep/GBA-PK-MMO/README.md

 - [x] Prevent one client reconnecting repeatedly from filling up all the slots.
   - If a client stops responding to `GPOS` messages, they are kicked.
 - [x] Send messages to single clients, so they stop timing out.
-- [x] Server sends `DENY` messages and a reason to the client if it couldn't.
+- [x] Server sends `DENY` messages and a reason to the client if it couldn't join.
   - [x] The nickname is already taken.
   - [x] The server is full.
   - [x] Client version is not supported.